 We have put together a list of every 2019 recruit committed to Tennessee so far, and we will continually update it as more commits start rolling in.

-Tennessee’s new coaching staff has been killing it on the recruiting trail over the last few weeks, and they landed another difference maker Tuesday when Savion Williams committed to the Vols.
+Tennessee’s new coaching staff has been killing it on the recruiting trail over the last few weeks, and they landed another difference maker on the final day of July when Savion Williams committed to the Vols.

 If you have kept up with Tennessee recruiting over the last few weeks, you’ve probably noticed a trend.
 The last 5 commits, including Savion Williams, have been defensive players.
 Jeremy Pruitt is known as one of the best defensive coaches in college football, and he’s been able to lure some really solid defensive guys to Knoxville lately.